Balancing Spectral, Temporal and Spatial Information for EEG-based Alzheimer's Disease Classification: Experiments

 \subsection{Dataset II}

 The second, publicly available\footnote{\href{https://openneuro.org/datasets/ds004504/versions/1.0.6} {https://openneuro.org/datasets/ds004504/versions/1.0.6}} EEG dataset comprises 36 Alzheimer's disease patients and 29 healthy controls \cite{miltiadous2023dataset}.
 It was recorded at a sampling rate of $500\,\mathrm{Hz}$ with 19 scalp electrodes placed using the 10-20 system and two reference electrodes.
-As in dataset I, patients were instructed to close their eyes during the measurement.
-Measurements lasted for roughly 13-14 minutes on average.
+As in dataset I, patients were instructed to keep their eyes closed during the 13-14 minute measurements.
 The EEG samples were filtered and re-referenced using the reference electrodes, and artefact detection methods were employed.
 More details about the dataset and the preprocessing are described in Miltiadous et al. \cite{miltiadous2023dataset}.
 We partitioned the preprocessed EEG samples into 60 seconds-long samples, excluding samples that contained artefacts.
 This resulted in overall 656 EEG samples with shape $N_c \times N_t=19\times 30,000$.